Andrew Jackson and land speculation: Public policies

-Indigeous people who signed removal treaties with Jackson's government found themselves subject to the depredations of land speculators, as dying animals exposed to vultures lying in wait.
-Creek people legally dispossessed but not yet expelled from their lands found themselves inundated with "speculators who rushed to possess native farms before the hearths had cooled and who preyed on starving families during their final desperate months in the South."
-Similarly, in 1830, Stockley D. Hays, a nephew and loyal lieutenant of Jackson for over 25 years wrote the President to warn him that "...many of our good orderly, but enterprising citizens intend forthwith, to move over on to the Chickisaw lands to procure occupant claims—There is a treaty stipulation to prevent this procedure—Untill the U States troops can arrive, Would it not be well to issue your proclamation on the subject—to prevent the great mischief which may otherwise ensue."
+In 1830, Stockley D. Hays, a nephew and loyal lieutenant of Jackson for over 25 years wrote the President to warn him that "...many of our good orderly, but enterprising citizens intend forthwith, to move over on to the Chickisaw lands to procure occupant claims—There is a treaty stipulation to prevent this procedure—Untill the U States troops can arrive, Would it not be well to issue your proclamation on the subject—to prevent the great mischief which may otherwise ensue."
 Jackson sent a message to his Secretary of War, but ultimately, no U.S. forces were sent to protect the Chickasaw from squatters.